Creating

 FRIEND: That I can buy.
 What proof and where does he find it?

-Obviously a good critique partner is key to these discussions, because you want someone who will ask you tough questions and force you to be specific about your answers.
+Obviously a good critique partner is key to these types of discussions, because you want someone who will ask you tough questions and force you to be specific about your answers.
 You want them to push you on why a character would do or think something, and what specifically they do about it.
 They won't let you take the easy way out if something doesn't sit right.

 (More on things to think about while brainstorming here)